DanielMaherDev/MeditationMinds/README.md

 - The screen size on the Desktop was 2560x1440.

 ## 10. Deployment
-The site was opened via Gitpud to check its process.
+The site was opened via Gitpod to check its process.
 The step to open that site is as follows:
 * Go to terminal
 * Git command: python3 -m http.server
 * A pop-up message will appear on the right-hand side where Open Browser should be clicked.